 - Nationality: International students

-- Number of Scholarships: Ten FCT-funded fellowships are available to highly motivated candidates interested in the molecular perspective of life sciences.
+- Number of Awards: Ten FCT-funded fellowships are available to highly motivated candidates interested in the molecular perspective of life sciences.

 The PTNMR PhD program is funded by Fundação para a Ciência e a Tecnologia with a total of 20 studentships for a period of 3 years.

 Admission of candidates is competitive and based on the educational background, academic qualification, research experience; motivation and scientific ability (see admission criteria).
 Candidates should be fluent in English as this is the Program official language.

 - Educational background: Candidates that have a strong background in chemistry, biological sciences, life sciences, material sciences, physics or areas of the interface are encouraged to apply to this PhD Program.